Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Antiretroviral Drug-Resistance Testing

-- Antiretroviral (ARV) drug-resistance testing is recommended before initiation of therapy in all treatment-naive children (AII).
+- Antiretroviral (ARV) drug-resistance testing is recommended at the time of HIV diagnosis, before initiation of therapy, in all treatment-naive patients (AII).
 Genotypic resistance testing is preferred for this purpose (AIII).

 - ARV drug resistance testing is recommended before changing therapy because of treatment failure (AI*).